 This performance tells the story of three scheming macaronis

-A macaroni was an English gentleman who wore incredibly elaborate costumes, make-up
+Timings for this performance are to be

-and hairstyles.
+confirmed

------------------
+A macaroni was an English gentleman who wore incredibly elaborate costumes, make-up and hairstyles.

 The three macaronis are jealous of someone who just became very rich.